knitzsche/ubuntu-core-docs/docs/en/build-image/model.md

 #### Requirements

- - The snapcraft key used to sign must be registered
+ - The snapcraft key used to sign must be registered.
+See [Snapcraft keys](../keys/keys.md)
  - The snapcraft key must be available on the Ubuntu system for the current Ubuntu user
  - For Models that point at a Brand Store, the key must be Registered under the Brand Account
  - `snapcraft login` as the Ubuntu SSO Account to which the key is registered